Bluebonnets - The State Flower of Texas

 Let's start with the plants emerging out of the dead grass.
 This is a plant in my backyard and the picture was taken in the month of January.
 The plants have been about this size since late November and in this particular year, have weathered an ice storm that piled 4" of solid ice on top of them, and who knows what is yet to come before springtime!

 It takes several years to get a good bunch of bluebonnets growing.
 I used seeds and plants to start my backyard bluebonnet garden.
+At my local farmers market I spotted some plants that didn't look so good.
+I asked the lady how much she would take for them and she gave them to me.
+Those, along with some purchased seeds started my backyard bluebonnets.

 Mid-February to Mid-March